tf-encrypted/tf-encrypted/docs/source/guides/logistic_regression.rst

         sess.run(print_acc_op)

-You have just made a prediction without revealing anything about the input!
+You have just done private training without revealing anything about the input!